dogadogan/InfraredTags/README.md

 #### SVG formating
    - To format the SVG you have two options:
-      - Take the original SVG and parse it into paths of the following format: ```<path d="Mx,yhavbh-az"></path>```
+      - Difficult: Take the original SVG and parse it into paths of the following format: ```<path d="Mx,yhavbh-az"></path>```
          - x,y are the starting position
          - A is horizontal length, b is vertical length
          - Ex:  ```<path d="M0,0h5v6h-5z"></path>```
-      - An easier solution is to use webisites that generate the codes automatically and some python :
+      - Easier solution: Use websites that generate the codes automatically and process them with our Python script:
-         - For QR codes use svgs generated by this library (https://www.nayuki.io/page/qr-code-generator-library).
+         - For QR codes, use SVGs generated by this page (https://www.nayuki.io/page/qr-code-generator-library).
-         - For Aruco get svgs from this library (https://chev.me/arucogen/) and then save the svg and keep track of its path then pass it into the "Aruco_to_Path.py" file changing the paths in line 84 and 85.
+         - For ArUco, get SVGs from this page (https://chev.me/arucogen/).
+Save the SVG and pass it into the "Aruco_to_Path.py" file changing the paths in line 84 and 85.

 ## #2 Fabrication: 3D printing the object
 #### Materials
-   - Although our technique can be used with many filaments we recommend using white PLA and IR PLA ([link to IR pla](https://3dk.berlin/en/special/115-pla-filament-ir-black.html))
+   - Although our technique can be used with many filaments, we recommend using a standard white PLA for the tag, and IR PLA for the main geometry of the object including the top layer ([link to IR pla](https://3dk.berlin/en/special/115-pla-filament-ir-black.html)).

 #### 1) Open the Cura slicer (or any slicer that supports multi-material prints)